cedaro/grunt-wp-i18n/README.md

     makepot: {
         target: {
             options: {
                 cwd: '',                          // Directory of files to internationalize.
                 domainPath: '',                   // Where to save the POT file.
                 exclude: [],                      // List of files or directories to ignore.
                 include: [],                      // List of files or directories to include.
                 i18nToolsPath: '',                // Path to the i18n tools directory.
                 mainFile: '',                     // Main project file.
                 potComments: '',                  // The copyright at the beginning of the POT file.
                 potFilename: '',                  // Name of the POT file.
+                potHeaders: {
+                    poedit: true,                 // Includes common Poedit headers.
+                    'x-poedit-keywordslist': true // Include a list of all possible gettext functions.
-                potHeaders: {},       // Headers to add to the generated POT file.
+                },                                // Headers to add to the generated POT file.
                 processPot: null,                 // A callback function for manipulating the POT file.
                 type: 'wp-plugin',                // Type of project (wp-plugin or wp-theme).
                 updateTimestamp: true             // Whether the POT-Creation-Date should be updated without other changes.
             }
         }
     }